vkhangpham/taxonomy-generation/docs/modules/extraction-normalization.md

     ```

 - Example C: Parent anchoring from context
-  - Given page header "College of Engineering" and section "Departments", extracted L1 candidates include parent anchor "college of engineering"; absent such context, parents remain empty and are resolved later.
+  - Given page header "College of Engineering" and section "Departments", extracted L1 candidates include parent anchor "college of engineering" and resolve to `L0:college of engineering`; absent such context, parents remain empty and are carried forward for later resolution.

+CLI Usage
+- `--batch-size` controls how many SourceRecords are processed per extraction chunk.
+- `--resume-from` points to a checkpoint JSON file storing processed record counts and aggregated candidates; when present, the CLI skips completed records and resumes aggregation without reprocessing.